damian1997/web-design-1920/README.md

 styling, but i did notice that links do get them so i remembered that and used it in the last week to make it clear for Larissa on what item she stood.

 ### Ignore conventions
-In order to make navigation easy to use for Larissa i chose to not put all the navigation at the top of the page but tacticly placing navigation elements all over the page, this made sure that the navigation elements where always closeby and she didnt have to go to the top of the page to find her way.
-I also put al the sytling conventions i normaly use away and made everything as big as possible on the screen so Larissa could read the words, this does not look the nicest but it works the best.
+In order to make navigation easy to use for Larissa i chose to not put all the navigation at the top of the page but tactically placing navigation elements all over the page, this made sure that the navigation elements where always close by and she didn't have to go to the top of the page to find her way.
+I also put al the styling conventions i normally use away and made everything as big as possible on the screen so Larissa could read the words, this does not look the nicest but it works the best.

 ### Prioritise Identity
-Because we tested our prototype's with Larissa we could make a product tailored to her needs and identity, we saw during testing that Larissa was verry happy about the fact that she could read big words on a highly contrasting background so i made sure to write that down to implement at a later stage.
+Because we tested our prototype's with Larissa we could make a product tailored to her needs and identity, we saw during testing that Larissa was very happy about the fact that she could read big words on a highly contrasting background so i made sure to write that down to implement at a later stage.

 ### Add nonsense